melkati/CO2-Gadget/README.md

 - WIFI connection
 - Sending of data via MQTT
 - Receiving remote commands via MQTT
+- ESP-NOW communications protocol from Espressif for long range and low power consuption
-- Over the air updates OTA*
+- Over the air updates OTA
 - GPIO outputs to, for example, activation of air circulation on threshold with hysteresis.
 Check GPIO to use at [my blog CO2 Gadget firmware page](https://emariete.com/medidor-co2-gadget/)
 - **LoRa/LoRaWAN** is in study.
 If you are interested, please [join this conversation](https://github.com/melkati/CO2-Gadget/issues/35).